apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 Specifically, each mapping block contains **an input source** and multiple **vertex mapping** and **edge mapping** blocks, and the input source block corresponds to the `local disk file or directory`, ` HDFS file or directory` and `relational database` are responsible for describing the basic information of the data source, such as where the data is, what format, what is the delimiter, etc. The vertex map/edge map is bound to the input source, which columns of the input source can be selected, which columns are used as ids, which columns are used as attributes, and what attributes are mapped to each column, the values ​​of the columns are mapped to what values ​​of attributes, and so on.

-In the simplest terms, each mapping block describes: where is the file to be imported, which type of vertices/edges each line of the file is to be used as, which columns of the file need to be imported, and the corresponding vertices/edges of these columns. what properties etc.
+In the simplest terms, each mapping block describes: where is the file to be imported, which type of vertices/edges each line of the file is to be used as which columns of the file need to be imported, and the corresponding vertices/edges of these columns. what properties, etc.

 > Note: The format of the mapping file before version 0.11.0 and the format after 0.11.0 has changed greatly.
-For the convenience of expression, the mapping file (format) before 0.11.0 is called version 1.0, and the version after 0.11.0 is version 2.0 .
+For the convenience of expression, the mapping file (format) before 0.11.0 is called version 1.0, and the version after 0.11.0 is version 2.0.
 And unless otherwise specified, the "map file" refers to version 2.0.